pubnub/go/messaging/README.md

 ### Use pubnub in your project

 * Install golang plugin for Eclipse.
-* Use the command go get github.com/pubnub/go/tree/master_3x/go/messaging to download and install the package.
+* Use the command go get github.com/pubnub/go to download and install the package.
 * Open terminal/command prompt.
 Browse to the directory ` $GOPATH/src/github.com/pubnub/go/messaging/ `
+* Switch to the branch `master_3x`: `git checkout master_3x`
 * Run the command `go install`.
 * Go to eclipse and create a new "go project".
 Enter the project name.
 * Create a new "go file" in the "src" directory of the new project.
 For this example choose the "Command Source File" under the "Source File Type" with "Empty Main Function".